Reformatory district

 Tap in to the Long Planning and Property Re-use Studies 2000 - 2022

-by prk, almost 2 years ago
+by prk, over 2 years ago

 The property has vast amounts of cultural heritage documentation already associated with it.
 For the past 2 decades (possibly longer), Guelphites have expressed interest and the need to protect the OR lands and their historically significant buildings/landscapes.
 The cultural heritage documentation team should extract valuable insights into the 'value' of the property via the 1000s of pages that have already been written on the subject lands.
 The City's archive on the long planning re-use history of the site can be conveniently extracted from Planning for the OR Lands 2005 -